mouhamaddev/Portfolio/index.md

 ## Python Programmer

 Experienced Python developer with extensive Data science experience looking to continue to develop my skill set on artificial intelligence and machine learning.
+I've built projects on small teams and I'm looking for a role where I can grow and continue to learn from other experienced team members.

 ---
 ## Projects :